miguelcobain/ember-yeti-table/tests/dummy/app/pods/docs/general/template.md

-# General
+# Defining a table

-In this example, Yeti Table "unrolls" the table for you if you use `<table.body/>` in the blockless form.
+Your starting point for Yeti Table will be the `@data` argument.
+It accepts an array of objects or a promise that resolves to such an array.

+Then you must define your table columns inside the header component, each of them with a `@prop` argument that corresponds to the property key of each object that you want to display for that column.
+Yeti Table will update itself based on these property names, e.g if a `firstName` property of an object changes, Yeti Table might need to re-sort or re-filter the rows.

+Afterwards, we just need to define our table body.
+If you use `<table.body/>` in the blockless form, Yeti Table "unrolls" all the rows for you.
+This is useful for simple tables.
+Here is such an example:

 {{#docs-demo as |demo|}}
   {{#demo.example name="general-simple.hbs"}}